Monte Conero

 Monte Conero (/it/) or Mount Conero, also known as Monte d'Ancona (Mount of Ancona), is a promontory in Italy, situated directly south of the port of Ancona on the Adriatic Sea.

 Mount Conero is 572 m high and it is the only coastal high point on the Adriatic sea between Trieste and the Gargano massif in the region of Apulia.

 Since 1987 it has been a state park and a protected ecological area (Regional Park) with 18 trails and several archeological/historical sites.
-Wildlife include wolf, fox, Eurasian badger, porcupine, beech marten, least weasel, yellow-bellied toad, peregrine falcon, kingfisher and pallid swift.
-Apart the strawberry tree, vegetation include oak, holm oak, Aleppo pine, Cupressus sempervirens and many others.
+Local wildlife includes wolf, fox, Eurasian badger, porcupine, beech marten, least weasel, yellow-bellied toad, peregrine falcon, kingfisher and pallid swift.
+Apart from the strawberry tree which gives the area its name, local vegetation includes oak, holm oak, Aleppo pine, Mediterranean cypress and many others.